threelittlemonkeys/vdcnn-pytorch/README.md

-# Very Deep CNNs for Text Classification
+# Very Deep Convolutional Networks (VDCNNs) in PyTorch

 A PyTorch implementation of Very Deep Convolutional Networks (VDCNNs) for text classification.